Heatley

 Heatley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 29.4% of residents currently enrolled in formal education, comprising 10.8% in primary, 9.3% in secondary, and 4.0% in tertiary education.
+Educational participation is notably high, with 29.4% of residents currently enrolled in formal education.
+This includes 10.8% in primary education, 9.3% in secondary education, and 4.0% pursuing tertiary education.

 Frequently Asked Questions - Education